 - Under no circumstances will we do a quick proofreading job in the hours immediately before a deadline.
 Sessions are interactive and designed to have help you develop a plan for revising your essay on your own, after the appointment.

 - You may schedule two appointments per week, but never on the same day.
 If you've used up your two scheduled appointments, you may walk-in on other days of the week, but never on the same day as another appointment.
 In other words, you may have one appointment per day every day that we are open, but only two appointments per week can be scheduled and reserved in advance.

 - If you have a draft, bring two printed copies.
 Also bring your professor's assignment sheet and any notes or other relevant material.
 Consultants will not read drafts on a laptop or computer.

 - Proofread your draft for errors to the best of your ability before your visit.

-- If you need to cancel or will be a few minutes late, call the Writing Center at x6085.
+- If you will be a few minutes late, call the Writing and Speaker Center at (315) 228-6085.
 If you are more than 10 minutes late, we will give your appointment to someone else.

 IMPORTANT: The Writing and Speaking Center is not a computer lab; the printer and computers are reserved for use only during appointments.
 Thank you for understanding.